google/go-cloud/internal/docs/design.md

 **As** functions in the APIs provide the user a way to escape the Go Cloud abstraction to access provider-specific types.
 They might be used as an interim solution until a feature request to Go Cloud is implemented.
-Or, Go Cloud may choose not to support specific features, and the escape hatch will be permanent.
+Or, Go Cloud may choose not to support specific features, and the use of `As` will be permanent.
 As an example, both S3 and GCS blobs have the concept of ACLs, but it might be difficult to represent them in a generic way (although, we have not tried).